llajas/homelab/system/metallb-system/README.md

 - The UDM Pro continues to learn `/32` VIP routes over BGP.
 - Real client IP preservation works for tested workloads such as Neko and Plex when traffic reaches the correct backend node.
-- Same-subnet clients may fail direct VIP access after L2 removal because they try to ARP for the VIP locally, while BGP only influences routed traffic.
+- Same-subnet clients can fail direct VIP access after L2 removal because they try to ARP for the VIP locally, while BGP only influences routed traffic.
+- This behavior was observed from the workstation at `10.137.0.151`, which could no longer reach `git.lajas.tech:22` or the shared `.226` VIP directly until L2 was restored.
 - This means BGP-only behavior should be validated from routed clients and not judged solely by same-VLAN raw `curl` tests.